Precipitation Downscaling with Spatiotemporal Video Diffusion: Downscaling via Spatiotemporal Video Diffusion

-\paragraph{Problem Statement.} We consider sets of paired high-resolution precipitation frame sequences $\mathbf{y}^{0:T}$ and low-resolution precipitation frame sequences $\mathbf{x}^{0:T}$, obtained by coarsening the latter.
-The superscript represents the frame indices.
-Each sequence comprises $T+1$ frames (we assume $T$ is fixed for simplicity).
-Our objective is to train a model to effectively \emph{downscale}, or \emph{super-resolve} the given sequence $\mathbf{x}^{0:T}$ with $\mathbf{y}^{0:T}$ serving as the target.
-Note we use both "downscaling" and "super-resolution" interchangeably.
+At training time, we assume access to a collection of high-resolution precipitation frame sequences $\mathbf{y}^{0:T}$ and their corresponding low-resolution precipitation frame sequences $\mathbf{x}^{0:T}$.
+Such a low-resolution sequence can be obtained through area-weighted coarsening \cite{mahecha2020earth} of the corresponding high-resolution sequence.
+The dataset is discussed extensively in \cref{subsec:data}.
+Frame indices are represented by superscripts, where we assume that each sequence consists of $T+1$ frames for simplicity.
+While it may be possible to roll out predictions for multiple sequences autoregressively using techniques such as reconstruction guidance \cite{ho2022video}, we leave this exploration for future work.
+Our objective is to train a model to effectively \emph{downscale}, or \emph{super-resolve} a given sequence $\mathbf{x}^{0:T}$ with $\mathbf{y}^{0:T}$ serving as the target.
+We use ``downscaling'' and ``super-resolution'' interchangeably.

-More formally, let $\mathbf{x}^t \in \mathbb{R}^{C \times H\times W}$ and $\mathbf{y}^{t} \in \mathbb{R}^{1 \times sH\times sW}$ be the low-resolution and high-resolution frames.
-Here, $s \in \mathbb{N}$ denotes the downscaling factor, $C$ represents the number of climate states used as input to the model, and $H, W$ indicate the height and width of the low-resolution frames, respectively.
-For our study, we adopt a downscaling factor of $s=8$ and have $C = 13$ total low-resolution channels.
-In addition to the low-resolution precipitation state, we provide an additional twelve channels of information to the model via concatenation, such as topography, wind velocity, and surface temperature; see Table~\ref{table:variables} and Appendix \ref{sec:appendix_multich} for details.
+More formally, let $\mathbf{x}^t \in \mathbb{R}^{C \times H\times W}$ and $\mathbf{y}^{t} \in \mathbb{R}^{1 \times sH\times sW}$ represent individual low-resolution and high-resolution frames.
+Here, $s \in \mathbb{N}$ denotes the downscaling factor, $C$ is the number of channels (quantities used as input to the model to characterize the atmospheric state in each low-resolution grid cell so as to add skill to the precipitation prediction), and $H, W$ indicate the height and width of the low-resolution frame.
+For our study, we adopt a downscaling factor of $s=8$ and have $C = 12$ total low-resolution channels.
+In addition to the low-resolution precipitation state, we provide eleven channels of information to the model, such as topography, wind velocity, and surface temperature; see \ref{sec:appendix_multich} for details.